The Progressive Corporation

 PGR Fundamental Analysis

-Operational Efficiency PGR demonstrates outstanding operational efficiency with a remarkably high return on equity of 39.5% in Q4 2025.
-The asset turnover ratio of 0.16 suggests moderate asset utilization efficiency, while the high equity multiplier of 19.9 indicates significant financial leverage through equity structure rather than debt.
-The company's operational cycle of 98 days reflects reasonable working capital management.
+Operational Efficiency PGR shows outstanding operational efficiency with a remarkably high return on equity of 39.5%, reflecting excellent capital allocation.
+The asset turnover of 0.16 suggests moderate asset utilization, while the high equity multiplier of 19.9 indicates the company effectively leverages equity to generate returns.

 Quarterly Revenue